-ADHD: 7 Life Skills Your Child Should Master
+ADHD: 7 Life Skills Your Child Needs to Master

-Because money can be a real problem for anyone with impulsivity issues, start developing financial skills now.
+Because money can be a real problem for anyone with impulsivity issues, help them develop financial skills now.
 Some banks will allow you to open a bank account for your teen.
 Having their own account helps kids learn how to save and manage their allowance and the other money they earn.

 If your child takes ADHD medications, get her in the habit of remembering to take them each day.

-You can put her in charge of this, with a little help from a smartphone alarm.
-This gets her started with taking ownership of this part of her life, though you'll probably have to refill her prescriptions and make her doctor's appointments for several more years.
+You can put her in charge of this with a little help from a smartphone alarm or app.
+She can start to take ownership of this part of her life.
+But you'll probably have to refill her prescriptions and make her doctor's appointments for several more years.

 6. Relationship Skills

 You are the gatekeeper of your child's friendships for now.
 Once he leaves home, you'll have less of a say in the company he keeps.